 Light and Chla responded as expected to an opening of the riparian canopy.

-The Juga snail response fits our hypothesis, but hadn’t been anticipated prior to field observations.

-The overall response of the benthic invertebrate community to the canopy gaps was slight and indicates that no one species confers a competitive advantage from either increases in light or increased autochthonous production.
+The Juga snail response fits our hypothesis, but the overall response of the benthic invertebrate community to the canopy gaps was slight and indicates that no one species confers a competitive advantage from either increases in light or increased autochthonous production.

 When we replace taxonomy with functional groups, we still see no real changes in the relative abundance of functional feeding groups, which fits with our results from NMS.